prime ministers of india

 • Foreign Policies: Indira Gandhi played a crucial role in the Bangladesh Liberation War in 1971 by supporting East Pakistan’s fight for independence, leading to the creation of Bangladesh.
 She also developed strong ties with the Soviet Union.

 • Achievements: Her most notable success was India’s victory in the 1971 war, which led to Bangladesh’s independence.
-She also signed a friendship treaty with the Soviet Union, boosting India’s defense capabilities.
+She also signed a friendship treaty with the Soviet Union, boosting India’s defence capabilities.

 • Challenges: Relations with the US were strained, particularly during the Cold War, due to India’s close ties with the Soviet Union.